kunj24/Electrotrack/SECURITY-FIX.md

 # Get this from MongoDB Atlas → Connect → Connect your application
 ```

-This fix ensures your repository is secure and follows best practices for credential management.
+This fix ensures your repository is secure and follows best practices for credential management